 W. Warren Binford, JD

-Interfacing Law, Neuroscience, & Genetics to Support Child Sex Abuse Victims in the 21st Century
+Interfacing Law, Neuroscience, & Genetics to Support Child Sex Abuse Victims in the 21st Century (PDF)

 “Interfacing Law, Neuroscience & Genetics to Support Child Sex Abuse Victims in the 21st Century” considers the research gap in understanding the possible biomarkers in childhood sexual abuse and the role that identifying those biomarkers could play in developing more effective legal remedies for those who suffer childhood sexual abuse.